 How a truck driver's pending criminal case affects a truck accident lawsuit:

-Often times, the police will arrest a truck driver following an accident.
+Many commercial vehicle accidents are followed by the police arresting the driver.
 If you have been injured in such an accident, this is great news on two levels.
-Not only is the driver who injured being held accountable by the criminal justice system, but the criminal trial can help your civil case, if you have an experienced, excellent truck accident attorney who can use the criminal conviction as leverage in your injury claim.
+Not only is the driver who injured being held accountable by the criminal justice system, but the criminal trial can help your civil case, provided you have an experienced, excellent truck accident attorney who can use the criminal conviction as leverage in your injury claim.

 While it may be frustrating and a bit confusing to people unfamiliar with how the law works, we really have two justice systems, not one.
 The first is the criminal system, which determines whether our actions have harmed society.
 The second is the civil system, which holds people accountable monetarily for the injuries they have caused to individuals.